Varuschyk/agrotep/README.md

 After that change we can add new column in [Fish.java](src/main/java/technikal/task/fishmarket/persistence/entity/Fish.java) entity for consistency schema and our java object.
 Also, we need to implement new logic with that new field.
 For that I simply initialize that field by creation new `fish`.
 But, for best practice we should implement `FishServiceV2Impl`.
-And add new UI representation in [index.html](src/main/resources/templates/index.html).
+And improve UI representation in [index.html](src/main/resources/templates/index.html).